Irving Jacob Reuter

+Career

 Irving Reuter graduated with an engineering degree in 1907 from Purdue University College of Engineering.
 His knowledge of the automobile industry was reflected both in managerial duties, and by the six patents he obtained.
 They include inventions related to such developments as an electric generator, an ignition apparatus, a system for supplying electricity, an ignition coil, a roadster rear seat, and an engine starting device.

 In 1922 he was one of ten original investors in General Motors Investment Corporation.
 That corporation was said to have rejuvenated the finances of the automobile industry.

 Reuter retired from General Motors in 1935 at the age of 50 and after retirement, he and his wife lived in various locations in Florida and Asheville, North Carolina, where they moved in 1937.
 He and Janet Reuter are philanthropists.

 Medovue Estate

 In 1927 at Eaton Rapids, Michigan, Reuter and his wife, Janet (née Graham) Reuter (1886–1984), built a lavish country home they called Medovue.
 From 1928 to 1936, prominent members of American business and automotive companies were their guests at social functions.
 They were listed both in Who's Who in America and Who's Who in Michigan during their Medovue residency.
 In 1936 he abruptly left his position at Oldsmobile and retired to Florida, although they evidently moved on to North Carolina.

 The home was built by the Reniger Construction Co. of Lansing in about a year from a "countryhouse" plan created by architect Harold Childs of East Lansing.
 The home includes large expanses of Pewabic Pottery, and the grand (and for the time technologically advanced) main bathroom is a festive work of decorative arts.
 Also credited is architect, Kenneth Black, who in 1930 added a rear wing and bedroom space for family member Pearl Graham (Janet's sister) of whom Janet was very close to.

 Thereafter, the home was owned by the Roman Catholic Diocese of Lansing from 1940 to 1962, and Joseph H. Albers, first Bishop of the diocese, used the home as his private residence.
 In 1989, the house was renovated and converted into a conference center, and in 1991 was declared a Michigan State Historical Object (Registered Site L1824, erected 1992 at 677 S. Michigan Road, Eaton Rapids, Michigan.)

 Meadovue's 10000 sqft building and grounds are now devoted to a bed and breakfast and a restaurant for fine dining.
 Many of the furnishing are original antiques, and the site is an important tourist destination in Eaton Rapids.
 The 15 acre estate includes the original pergola, nature trails, artesian well, annual and perennial gardens.